sensu/sensu-docs/content/sensu-go/5.11/reference/entities.md

 ## Usage limits

-Sensu Go 5.11 has no functional limitations based on entity count.
+This version of Sensu has no functional limitations based on entity count.
 If your Sensu instance includes over 1,000 entities, contact us to learn about [license-activated features][9] designed for monitoring at scale.
 See [Discourse][10] for more information about our usage policy.

 ## Proxy entities